 top of page

-We hear a lot of technical talk about the golf swing and putting stroke, but we don’t hear much on how to get the most out of your practice time.
-Hopefully, the following tips will help you get more out of your practice time and help you figure what to practice and how often.
+We hear a lot of technical talk about the golf swing and putting stroke, but not as much about how to get the most out of your practice time.
+Hopefully, these tips will help you make your practice sessions more effective, so you know what to practice and how often.

-For most players, practice time is limited, so the big question is: If I only have an hour, what do I focus on?
+Most of us don’t have unlimited time to practice, so the big question is: If I only have an hour, what should I focus on?

-Most experts agree that your practice session should mirror the strokes you take on the course.
-If 70% of your shots are from a 100 yards and in, then spend 70% of your practice time on it.
-With about half of that practice time on putting.
+Most coaches agree your practice should reflect the shots you actually take on the course.
+If around 70% of your strokes are from 100 yards and in, then 70% of your practice time should be there too—especially with about half of that time dedicated to putting.

-One good thing to remember when you’re heading out to any part of the practice facility whether it's the driving range, putting green or chipping area is to have a plan.
+When you head to any part of the practice facility—whether it’s the driving range, putting green, or chipping area—go in with a plan.
 Practicing isn’t a race to see how many balls you can hit in an hour.
-There are plenty of other less expensive ways to get exercise.
+There are plenty of cheaper ways to get exercise!

-If you do start your practice session on the driving range, remember that most good players loosen up with a short club like your pitching wedge and then make their way to the longer clubs.
+If you’re starting on the range, begin with a short club like your pitching wedge to loosen up, then gradually work your way to the longer clubs.

 • Twitter Square